Dillerville, Pennsylvania

 Dillerville or Dillersville is an extinct hamlet in Lancaster County, Pennsylvania, United States.

 Dillerville was established between the Harrisburg and Manheim pikes, at the intersection of the Lancaster and Reading railroads.

 It is sometimes called Dillerville, and sometimes called Dillersville.
 The USPS database uses the singular spelling for Dillerville Road, as does Mapquest's database.
 Searching on Google shows the singular spelling to be about six times as popular.

 The Dillerville name lives on in the Conrail maintenance yard in Lancaster, a wetlands known as the Dillerville swamp, and in Dillerville Road.

-After a fire in the early 1970s this boxcar was restored by the Raritan River RR for local use.
-Later, it became a tool shed at Dillerville Conrail yard.

 According to an 1855 publication, the Pennsylvania Railroad, double-tracked, runs east from Dillerville 69 mi to Philadelphia and west to Columbia; at Dillerville, there is a junction with the Harrisburg, Portsmouth, Mount Joy and Lancaster Railroad, which extends 36 mi to Harrisburg.

 An 1864 atlas of Lancaster County shows six property owners in Dillerville: Benjamin Herr, Henry Huber, Hy Holl, Patrick McLaughlin, Samuel Ruth, and Emil Shober.
 Lue E. Huber, age 42, died in Dillerville on April 16, 1893 and Viola Keith, age 1 year, on Mar 1, 1888 according to inscriptions on their headstones.

 In the Lancaster County Historical Society Vol. 53, No. 3, p.
 87 a list of teachers for the one-room schoolhouse is given as: